 Taking two washing bowls has been very helpful.

 One bowl stays underneath the water carrier and is used for washing hands.
 And sometimes, washing face, etc.

 The other bowl is kept for washing up.
-To save water, washing up isn’t done until there’s enough items in the washing up bowl.
+To save water, washing up isn't done until enough items are in the bowl.

 For years we used cheap plastic washing-up bowls.
 The problem with them is that they take up space in the car.
 We now use Outwell Collaps Wash Bowl and Wash Base.